sigven/cpsr/docs/about.md

 ### Docker-based technology

-The PCGR workflow is developed using the [Docker technology](https://www.docker.com/what-docker).
+The CPSR workflow is developed using the [Docker technology](https://www.docker.com/what-docker).
 The software is thus packaged into isolated containers, in which the installation of all software libraries/tools and required dependencies have been taken care of.
-In addition to the bundled software, in the form of a Docker image, the workflow only needs to be attached with an [annotation data bundle for precision oncology](annotation_resources.html).
+In addition to the bundled software, in the form of a Docker image, the workflow needs to be attached with an [annotation data bundle ](annotation_resources.html).

 ![](docker-logo50.png)